wordpy/pyx/README.md

 translate 99% of most common PHP source codes to pure Python.
 In another words, it is a PHP-to-Python syntax emulation library in Cython.

+The converted Python codes only require a Python 3.x interpreter, the modules in the pyx repository, and some standard Python libraries.
+PHP interpreter is not needed at all.

 If we have already translated most of the WordPress core and other scripts from PHP to Python using `pyx.php`, you can convert almost any PHP code into Python.